Relationship of Chemistry with Other Sciences

 • chemical engineering.
 It is the cross between chemistry and engineering.
 It is a branch of engineering dedicated to the study and obtaining of new materials that are useful for humanity's industries.

-You may be interested: Chemical Change
+You may be interested: Ionic Bond

 On the other hand, and without founding disciplines or subdisciplines with their own names, chemistry collaborates closely with the development of other knowledge: